 In this way, a gift of life insurance allows you the flexibility to change your mind at any time, should circumstances — whatever they may be — dictate such a change.

 Another way to make a gift of life insurance is to sign over a fully paid policy today.
 You would be allowed a tax deduction for such generosity.

 Yet another way is to make the Sisters of St. Benedict the irrevocable owner and beneficiary of your policy.
-Future premium payments may be tax deductible in this case.
-For details, please call Sister Barbara Lynn Schmitz at 888-649-1121, ext.
-2631, or e-mail her at email@example.com.
+Future premium payments may be tax-deductible in this case.
+For details, please contact Sister Barbara Lynn Schmitz at 888-649-1121, ext.
+2631, or email@example.com.

 Home sweet home.

 There’s nothing like it.
 Whether you’ve lived in your home for a few years or for a lifetime, your home really is your castle.
 It’s your sanctuary—a place where memories are treasured and stored.

 The Sisters of St. Benedict understand the meaning of home.
 For every one of us, the monastery in Ferdinand, Indiana, is where we were welcomed into our family, and it’s also where we will leave this earth to join the Lord.
 Our home—our monastery—is where we, like you, find comfort at the end of the day.

 Your home may be your single most valuable asset, especially if you’ve lived there for some time.
 It has most likely appreciated in value since it was purchased.
 That’s why it’s wise to consider how to handle the eventual ownership of your home as you plan your estate.

 For some, the home will be passed down to children.
 For others, an executor will be responsible for selling the property.
 But there is another possibility.